-We discussed on our previous post what an Office Action is when it comes to your trademark application.
+We discussed on our previous post what Office Actions are when it comes to your trademark application.
 Now, let’s take a little deeper look at the different types of office actions you may encounter and how they can be overcome.

 The Examiner has issued an Office Action stating your mark was not distinct, meaning it looked too generic, or in sharp contrast, that it was overly, or merely, descriptive.